PlumpMath/mealy/README.md

 arguments: `[current-state input]`.

-**Nothing happens until an input is received on the input channel or until a user-specified timeout is reached.**
+**Nothing happens until an input is received on the `input-chan` or until a user-specified timeout is reached.**

 When input is received, the appropriate state function is looked up in the